H3AR7B3A7/MoreSpringCourses/data-jpa-mongobee/README.md

 Implementation options:
 - Manual migrations using scripts (to be avoided at all cost)
 - Create migration component ourselves
+    - Needs
       - Version detection (& automatic upgrade)
       - Simple configuration
       - Logging
+    - Pro
+      - Complete control
+      - Can meet every aspect of our needs
+    - Con
+      - Requires more time to develop
+      - Is not trivial to create
 - Use an existing migration framework
     - Pro
         - Saves time
         - Increased focus on the application domain
     - Con
-        - Not fully under our control
+        - The data migration process is not fully under our control
+        - Some applications need more features than frameworks offer

 ### Mongobee